Nathan Barnes: Playing career

 Barnes made his first grade debut for Penrith in 1992.
 After spending 2 years with Penrith, Barnes signed with Newcastle for the 1994 season.
-Barnes was a regular starter for Newcastle in his 2 seasons with the club but missed out on playing in the 1995 finals series, which was the club's first.
+Barnes was a regular starter for Newcastle in his 2 seasons with the club but missed out on playing in the 1995 finals series.

 In 1996, Barnes joined Parramatta and in 1997 played in the club first finals campaign since 1987.
 Parramatta went on to lose both matches against Newcastle and North Sydney.
 In 1998, Parramatta finished 4th on the table and Barnes played in their finals' victory over Norths but missed out on playing in the clubs other 2 finals games against Brisbane and Canterbury.

 In 1999, Barnes only made 10 appearances for Parramatta and was released at the end of the season.
-In 2000, Barnes joined Canberra and played only one game for the club which in turn proved to be his last in first grade, which was a 22-8 victory over the now defunct Northern Eagles.
+In 2000, Barnes joined Canberra and played only one game for the club which in turn proved to be his last in first grade, which was a 22–8 victory over the now defunct Northern Eagles.